ewenme/site/content/posts/2022-11-08-deathloop/index.md

 that seem brave and interesting.
 By the end, if someone was watching me play I reckon they would think I was pretty good at the game.
 Unfortunately, I don't think the work is imbued with much meaning beyond this.
-If you're asking, I would probably tell you to watch _Russian Doll_ instead.
+If you're asking, I would probably tell you to watch _Russian Doll_ or play _Majora's Mask_ instead.